 The role of the Military Air Transport Service remained logistical throughout the war.
 MATS transports, supplemented by Tactical Air Command C-54 and C-124 squadrons and civil contract carriers, operated between the US West Coast and Japan.
 The most seriously wounded casualties from Korea were returned to the US on MATS flights.

-In 1953 the Korean War came to a close in an uneasy truce.
-One of the lessons that had been learned during the war was that airlift could play an important role in conflicts of that nature, especially in a land where the terrain was as in hospitable as in Korea.
+On July 27, 1953 the Korean War came to a close in an uneasy truce.
+One of the lessons that had been learned during the war was that airlift could play an important role in conflicts of that nature, especially in a land where the terrain was as inhospitable as in Korea.
 The 315th Air Division commanders reported that the war illustrated the need for a new transport capable of performing all of the missions that had fallen to a variety of types during the conflict.
 Such an airplane was already under development in the United States.
 Based on lessons learned in the Korean Conflict, Lockheed Aircraft Corporation's new YC-130 "Hercules" would revolutionize military airlift.

 Click here Airlift History to return to Table of Contents.